ckt1031/news-fusion/README.md

 ## Environment Variables

-The following environment variables are required to run the Cktsun Helper Discord bot:
+The following environment variables are required to run the RSS News Discord bot:

 - `TOKEN`: Discord bot token.
 This is the token provided by Discord for your bot.
 - `SENTRY_DSN`: Sentry DSN (Data Source Name) for error reporting.
 This is used to send error reports to Sentry.